 The Certificate in Public Scholarship requires a minimum of 15 credits: at least 9 credits of CPS coursework (including the practicum project) must be taken for grades (versus for credit/no credit).

 - PUBSCH 594: Scholarship as Public Practice

-- Elective Coursework: HUM 595, Independent Study, and Other Approved Coursework
+- Elective Coursework: PUBSCH 595, Independent Study, and Other Approved Coursework

 - PUBSCH 602: Practicum in Public Scholarship